SmartData-Polito/PREPIPE/README.md

 ## Prerequisites

 * The jupyter notebooks run on Linux, with: Python 3.7, sklearn 0.22 pandas 0.25.3 numpy 1.17.4 numpy 1.4.1.
+* The feature extraction process runs on Linux, with: Python 3.7, vest-python, and tsfel.
 * The grid search notebooks run on Spark version 2.4.0-cdh6.2.1

 ## Data samples